-- 3.10 As can be seen from the above graph, the number of dwellings approved in any one year generally exceeds the number of dwellings needed to meet the annualised housing requirement.
-The significant increase in approvals in 2015/16 is largely due to a single strategic site (416 dwellings) receiving planning permission. - 3.11 As expected, the pattern in completions usually shows a one or two year lag behind approvals.
-Consequently, the level of completions is anticipated to continue to steadily increase and exceed the annualised requirement. - 3.12 In 2017/18 385 net dwellings were granted planning permission bringing the total supply to 2,019 net dwellings, as at 1st April 2018 within the whole Lewes district. - 3.13 It is clear that having an up-to-date development plan in place has an important role in transforming allocations into planning applications.
+- 3.15 In 2018/19 780 dwellings were granted planning permission, 633 of these dwellings were on two large sites; Lower Hoddern Farm, Peacehaven (450 dwellings) and Former Newlands School, Seaford (183 dwellings). - 3.16 As expected, the pattern in completions usually shows a one or two year lag behind approvals.
+Consequently, the level of completions is anticipated to continue to steadily increase and exceed the annualised requirement.

+- 3.17 It is clear that having an up-to-date development plan in place has an important role in transforming allocations into planning applications.
 It is also essential that the strategy within the Plan is clear and deliverable so that its objectives can be implemented expediently.
-Therefore, adopting LPP2 and providing continuing support to neighbourhood plans will be key milestones and roles for the Council. - 3.14 In terms of how permissions are split between the areas inside and outside the SDNP, the majority of dwellings permitted each year are outside the SDNP.
+Therefore, ensuring that the Local Plan is kept up-to-date and continuing to support neighbourhood plans will be a key role for the Council. - 3.18 In terms of how permissions are split between inside and outside the SDNP, the majority of dwellings permitted each year are outside the SDNP.
 The exception to this is the North Street Quarter strategic allocation in Lewes town which was permitted in 2015/16.

-Figure 4: Number of dwellings permitted by site size.
+Figure 6: Number of dwellings permitted by site size.

-- 3.15 On average, dwellings permitted outside the SDNP account for 82% of the total with consistent levels of dwellings being permitted on medium sites (between 6 and 49 dwellings).
-Over the last eight years large and medium sized sites have provided a similar number of permitted dwellings, despite large sites counting for only 2% of approved applications outside the SDNP.
-Given the comparatively significant contribution of large sites to the housing supply, it is important that potential risks are identified and understood early in the process to facilitate the timely delivery of developments. - 3.16 An initial analysis has been undertaken to understand the pattern, if any, between the time it takes for developments to be built out and their location.
+- 3.19 Since 2010/11 dwellings permitted outside the SDNP account for an average of 83% of all permitted dwellings.
+In the first nine years of the Plan period almost 3,000 dwellings were permitted on large and medium sized sites, despite only accounting for 2% of approved applications outside the SDNP.
+Given their significant contribution to the housing supply, it is important that potential risks are identified and understood early in the plan-making and decision-making processes to facilitate the timely delivery of developments. - 3.20 An initial analysis has been undertaken to understand the pattern, if any, between the time it takes for developments to be built out and their location.
 For this, the district has been divided into thirds: Rural (north of Lewes town); Lewes town; and Coastal (Peacehaven & Telscombe, Newhaven and Seaford).
 Developments have also been grouped into six sizes.

-Figure 5: Average number of months between approval and completion by site size and area in the last 9 years
+Figure 7: Average number of months between approval and completion by site size and area in the last 10 years

-3.17 The figure above shows that, as expected, larger developments take longer to complete.
+- 3.21 The figure above shows that, as expected, larger developments take longer to complete.
 The exception to this were developments in Lewes in the smallest category which took on average 30 months.
-The average here is skewed by one site taking almost two and a half years to commence and another, a redevelopment rather than conversion, taking two years to complete.
-Developments in the coastal area generally take longer to complete.
+The average here is skewed by one site taking almost two and a half years to commence.
+Another site took two years to complete from commencement, 10 months longer than the average of the five other sites in the same category; this could be because it was a complex conversion rather than redevelopment. - 3.22 Developments in the coastal area generally take longer to complete.
 This could be due to a number of reasons, such as: potential contamination; flood risk; weaker housing market; and landowner intentions.
 Further patterns may emerge as more developments are completed.